John Drury (television anchor): Awards

 Conversely, the John Drury High School Radio Awards are named after him.

-Personal and death
+Personal life

 Drury was married to his wife Marjorie from 1953 until her death in 1987.
-They had 4 children: Logan, James, Richard, and Susan Drury.
-Upon Marjorie's death in 1987, Drury married Ann Guercio in 1988; they were married until his death in 2007.
+They had four children: Logan, James, Richard, and Susan.
+Drury married Ann Guercio in 1988; they were married until his death in 2007.

 Drury lived mostly in Glen Ellyn, Illinois, but later moved to Wheaton, Illinois when he remarried.
-He died at 7:34 pm, on November 25, 2007, in his home in Wheaton, surrounded by his family.
+He died November 25, 2007, at his home in Wheaton.